crush-157/CloudTestDrive/dbcs-create/README.md

 ![](images/07.png)
 For more details about parameters see the [documentation](https://docs.oracle.com/cloud/latest/dbcs_dbaas/CSDBI/GUID-D4A35763-53ED-4FBB-97BF-0366F21B05E0.htm#CSDBI3401).
 Click **Next**.

 The final page is the summary about the configuration before submit the instance creation request.

-Click **Create** to start the provisioning of the new service instance.
+ATTENTION : To save resources on our environment and to speed up this exercise, we will NOT create this new dabase.
+Instead, we will use the database that is already created.

+==> Click "Cancel"
 ![](images/08.png)

-When the request has been accepted the Database Service Console page appears and shows the new instance.
-The instance now is in Maintenance (Progress) mode.
-Click on In Progress to get more information about the status.
+If you should have gone ahead and created the database, the request would have been accepted and the Database Service Console page would  show the new instance.
+The instance would first be in Maintenance (Progress) mode.
 ![](images/09.png)